Skip to content

 REPOSITORY TAG IMAGE ID CREATED SIZE

-1. Create a new trigger from the trigger menu
+• Create a new trigger from the trigger menu.

-Any patterns matching this trigger will now be executed.
+Any patterns matching this trigger will now execute the script.